mautic/developer-documentation-new/docs/design/labelling.rst

 Takes an existing object and uses it in a new context (for example, adds an item to the cart, adds a User to a group, or adds a document to a folder).

 Where appropriate, combine add with the object (for example, Add User or Add role).
-Compare Create, Insert, New, and Upload.
+See also Create, Insert, New, and Upload.

 Apply
 ^^^^^

 Saves changes without closing the dialog.
 These properties often affect subsequent system behavior.

 Use instead of Save changes.
-Compare Save and Save as.
+See also Save and Save as.

 Approve
 ^^^^^^^

 Indicates the User agrees.
 In a business process, typically initiates the next step.

-Compare Reject.
+See also Reject.

 B
 -